 One important thing to note is if you do put a radius in the corners of the slot, you have to increase the size of the tab by the radius in order to make sure that the tab still fits into the slot.
 You can also chamfer the edge of your tab if you want to do it that way, but you are going to be prone to a little bit of a sloppier fit with this design.

 The next best thing that you can do is put a full radius in the corner.
 To do this, make a full half-circle in each corner.
 That half-circle reduces the stress exponentially on this part and you won’t see as much, if any, cracking or stressing, especially in a high vibration situation.
 Same as the first solution, you also have to increase the diameter and width of your tab to match the full radius of the corners in your slot to ensure that it slides in and fits.
 A lot of people don’t like this because then you end up having a little more slop in your design, and that slop in the design sometimes makes it harder for things to fit correctly.

 The next best thing is to do a dogbone design, and that’s simply putting a hole in each corner, and then softening those edges into the corners.
 This allows you to have a square hole that has a softened up radius so you’re able to make the slot the same exact dimension as the tab.

 These corners that we’re doing to the slots we can also do to the tabs.
 We can soften those radii on the corners of those tabs to create less stress in those corner joints.

 Understanding materials for your laser cut tab and slot parts

-If you do want it to be a tighter, more functional joint, reach out to us at email@example.com to speak with one of our support agents to make sure that what you get is exactly what you want.
+If you do want it to be a tighter, more functional joint, reach out to our support team to connect with our team and make sure that what you get is exactly what you want.